ShawnXYang/Face-Robustness-Benchmark/README.md

 </p>

-## Acknowledge
+## Acknowledgements
-For the training procedure of Face Recognition, we mainly refer to the public code from [face.evoLVe.PyTorch](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch).
+- For the training procedure of *Face Recognition*, we mainly refer to the public code from [face.evoLVe.PyTorch](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch).
+- To benchmark adversarial robustness on *image classification*, we recommend [RealSafe](https://github.com/thu-ml/realsafe), a Python library for adversarial machine learning research.

 ## Citation
+If you benefit from our work in your research, please consider to cite the following paper:

     @article{xiao2020delving,
         title   =   {Delving into the Adversarial Robustness on Face Recognition},